kubernetes-sigs/scheduler-plugins/kep/205-preemption-toleration/README.md

 This plugin provides extended behavior of [Priority and Preemption](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/) in Kubernetes Scheduler.

-Especially, this plugin enables cluster administrators to define preemption policy from the _victim_ side which is not covered public `PriorityClass` API.
-This plugin provides _preemption toleration_ policy in `PriorityClass`.
-The policy defines the criteria by which the priority class will be exempt from preemption.
+Especially, this plugin enables cluster administrators to define preemption policy from the _victim_ side which is not covered by public `PriorityClass` API.
+This plugin provides _preemption toleration_ policy in `PriorityClass`, which defines the criteria by which the priority class will be exempt from preemption.

 ## Motivation